 - Mas Oyama, Korean-born (but spent most of his life in Japan) Karateka was nicknamed "Godhand."

 - Hirohito Furui, the keyboard player from the J-Rock band GARNET CROW, is nicknamed "Godhand" for his playing skill.

 - A rare subversion in Argentinian soccer player Diego Maradona.
-He was nicknamed The God's Hand not because of his ability as a soccer player but by the fact that he managed to score a goal with his hand (the most obvious possible infraction) in a very important World Cup match without getting caught, leading to Argentina winning the match thanks to that unruly play.
+He was nicknamed The God's Hand not because of his ability as a soccer player (of course, soccer is played with feet), but by the fact that he managed to score a goal by tapping the ball with his hand (the most obvious possible infraction) over English keeper Peter Shilton's head, during their 1986 World Cup quarter finals match.
+The referee didn't see it, and that goal gave Argentina the advantage in the match, which they would eventually win 2-1.
 In other words, his God's Hand was his ability to cheat with that hand without getting caught, or that the score was really thanks to the Lord Himself hitting the ball.
-It's a disparaging nickname to his detractors, but his fans and worshippers use it in a complimentary and only partially-ironic fashion.
+It's a disparaging nickname to his detractors (English coach Bobby Robson called it "the Hand of a Rascal"), but his fans and worshipers use it in a complimentary and only partially-ironic fashion.

 - He would do it again in the next World Cup, during a group stage match against USSR; from a corner set play, he swiped the ball away before the Soviets could open the score sheet.
 Argentina ended up winning that one 2-0.